Taiwan farmers find space for solar to meet renewable energy targets

-TAOYUAN, Taiwan : At a row of greenhouses around 50 km (30 miles) from Taiwan's capital Taipei, vanilla farmer Tseng Tien-fu is installing dozens of solar panels, part of the island's plan to meet its renewable energy goals without sacrificing scarce farmland.
+TAOYUAN, Taiwan: At a row of greenhouses around 50km from Taiwan's capital Taipei, vanilla farmer Tseng Tien-fu is installing dozens of solar panels, part of the island's plan to meet its renewable energy goals without sacrificing scarce farmland.

 Tseng, who exports most of his crop to Japan, is expanding his business to meet demand from elsewhere and government payments for solar energy will reduce any risk to his livelihood while he waits for the slow maturing plants to develop.